websavers/WHMCS-Plesk-Fixes-Module/README.md

 # WHMCS-Plesk-Fixes-Module
-This module contains a set of fixes for better Plesk compatibility for the built in WHMCS Plesk provisioning module.
+This module contains a fix for better Plesk compatibility for the built in WHMCS Plesk provisioning module.

 Fix #1: